dazuma/toys/README.md

 * Document methods
 * Write overall documentation
 * Decide about highline integration
-* Rename tool to task
 * Standard template lookup in a templates module
 * Standard helper lookup in a helpers module
+* System paths tool
+* Allow executor in group command.
+Change distinction from group vs leaf to default (help) executor vs custom executor
+* Factor out help implementation so it can be replaced
+* Merge

 ## License